hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 it could be a file, s3 bucket, virtual machine, ec2, DynamoDB, IAM user and Groups, Roles, Policies,...

-a HCL tile (.tf) consist of blocks and arguments,
+a HCL file (.tf) consist of blocks and arguments,